sv-giampa/JauntyC/README.md

 * Tutorials and template project: https://github.com/sv-giampa/JointyC-Tutorials

 # A very fast presentation of the idea
-After this very short description really few things will be clear, but probably the power of JointyC will be one of these.
+After this very short description, really few things will be clear, but probably the power of JointyC will be one of these.

 Three main steps to write a compiler with JointyC: